srobo/website/_posts/2024-10-16-sr2025-foundations-layed.md

 - download [the microgames][microgames] which are small activities designed to let you become familiar with the kit.
 - If you’re a competitor, be sure to check out our [Kickstarted, now what?][robot-101-teams] guide for some next steps.
 - If you’re a team supervisor, be sure to check out our guide on [running a team][robot-101-supervisors] for suggestions on how best to support your team.

+We can't wait to see what amazing creations our teams will build, and look forward to sharing their progress with you over the next six months!

 [kit]: https://studentrobotics.org/docs/kit
 [rules]: https://studentrobotics.org/docs/rules/